-Reinstalling Windows 10 is an easy and most effective way to fix all kinds of problems with the operating system.
+Reinstalling Windows 10 is an easy and effective way to fix all kinds of problems with the operating system.
 Microsoft allows you to refresh your Windows 10 installation with the Media Creation Tool (MCT) or the Setup.exe file in Windows 10 ISO.

 When you do an in-place upgrade using the Media Creation Tool, Microsoft replaces the current operating system files with fresh versions.
 This allows you to address Windows 10 problems, broken features or apps and even update issues.
 Plus, an in-place upgrade leaves user files untouched.